kawaicheung/book-on-naming-things/manuscript/Ch_1_WhyNamingMatters.md

 When I present this argument, the usual rebuttal is that testing will solve this.
 Did you write a test for it?
 Why didn't QA catch this?

 But, code that's well-tested doesn't equate to code that's easy to understand.
 If a method is named ambiguously, we might use it incorrectly.
 And, if we happened to not cover that case, we've now introduced a bug.
-If we have covered that case, we've wasted time and energy that could've been saved if things were named more clearly.
+If we have covered that case, we've wasted time and energy that could've been spent elsewhere.

 ### The power of renaming